France–Africa relations

-France–Africa relations cover a period of several centuries, starting around in the Middle Ages, and have been very influential to both regions.
+France–Africa relations cover a period of several centuries, starting during the Middle Ages, and have been very influential to both regions.
+French soft power in Africa is often referred to Françafrique.

+The Defense Agreements between France and French-speaking African countries established close cooperation, particularly in defense and security matters.
+Often accompanied by secret clauses, they allowed France to intervene militarily: to rescue regimes in order to establish the legitimacy of political powers favorable to its interests, to fight jihadism, particularly in the Sahel, or to put an end to civil wars.
+The departure of French troops from the African continent signals the end of a world, that of interventions in Chad, Togo, Gabon, Rwanda, Djibouti, Zaire, Somalia, Ivory Coast, Mali, Libya, and Cameroon.
+It also marks the end of Françafrique.

 First exchanges (8th century)

 Following the invasion of Spain by the Berber Commander Tariq ibn Ziyad in 711, during the 8th century Arab and Berber armies invaded Southern France, as far as Poitiers and the Rhône valley as far as Avignon, Lyon, Autun, until the turning point of the Battle of Tours in 732.

 Cultural exchanges followed.
 In the 10th century, the French monk Gerbert d'Aurillac, who became the first French Pope Sylvester II in 999, traveled to Spain to learn about Islamic culture, and may even have studied at the University of Al-Qarawiyyin in Fez, Morocco.

 France would become again threatened by the proximity of the expanding Moroccan Almoravid Empire in the 11th and 12th centuries.

-Early French explorations (14–15th century)
+Early French explorations (14th–15th century)

 According to some historians, French merchants from the Normandy cities of Dieppe and Rouen traded with the Gambia and Senegal coasts, and with the Ivory Coast and the Gold Coast, between 1364 and 1413.
 Probably as a result, an ivory-carving industry developed in Dieppe after 1364.
 These travels however were soon forgotten with the advent of the Hundred Years War in France.

-In 1402, the French adventurer Jean de Béthencourt left La Rochelle and sailed along the coast of Morocco to conquer the Canary islands.
+In 1402, the French adventurer Jean de Béthencourt left La Rochelle and sailed along the coast of Morocco to conquer the Canary Islands.